-Unix sockets are used for communicate and exchange data between processes those resides in same Linux system.
-These socket mechanism is inherited from old Unix systems.
+Unix sockets are used for communication and exchange data between processes that resides in same Linux system.
+This socket mechanism is inherited from old Unix systems.
 All sockets in a Unix Linux system can be listed with the

 $ ss -x

 Filter IPv4 Connections